 The findings from the self-sufficient neighbourhoods will be replicated and further tested in the 'Fellow Cities': Bratislava (Slovakia), Budapest (Hungary), Copenhagen (Denmark), Krakow (Poland), Matosinhos (Portugal) and Riga (Latvia).
-ATELIER is a consortium of 30 partners from 11 different countries.
+Atelier is a consortium consisting of 30 partners from 11 different countries.

 This project has received funding from the European Commission under the H2020-LC-SC3-2018-2019-2020 call under Grant Agreement number 864374.